der-b/www/_posts/2018-12-19-Website-with-Jekyll.md

 git -C ${LOCAL} reset --hard
 jekyll build -s ${LOCAL} -d ${DEPLOY_DIR}
 ```
-Git sets the environment valriable GIT_DIR befor executeing hooks.
-This leads to a strange behavior of git, which i don't understand and couldn't solve.
+Git sets the environment valriable GIT_DIR before executeing hooks.
+This leads to a strange behavior of git, which i don't understand and couldn't fix.
 Thereforefore i unset it first.
 The checked out files will by synced with *git reset \-\-hard*.
 After that jekyll is called to update the website in */path/to/deploy/direcoty/*.
-Since jekyll is installed in the user directory, it is necessary to update the search path.
+Since jekyll is installed in the user directory, it is necessary to update the search path with *export ...*

-A *git push* to this repository will also update the website.